What Is Mediation?

 Risk: There is no risk.
 There are no winners and no losers.
 If the parties are unable to reach an agreement, they are free to pursue other legal remedies.

 Results: Mediation gets positive results.
 Depending upon the type of dispute, how early the referral is made and the commitment of the parties, nationally over 75% of mediated disputes reach an agreement.
-From 2008- 2011, 100% of all mediations conducted by the Community Mediation Program reached an agreement.
+From 2008- 2013, only one of all mediations conducted by the Community Mediation Program failed to reach an agreement.

 Other Benefits: Early settlements can save time, money and emotional strain.
 By creating practical, mutually agreeable solutions, mediation helps to improve and preserve on-going relationships.
 Through mediation parties can build a framework for future interactions and positive resolution of problems.
 Successful mediations assist the city by improving neighborhoods, reducing repeat calls for police services, and removing resolvable disputes from court dockets.